Some frequently asked questions or statements made to us in our hearing aid centres in Leicestershire and across the Midlands.

 “I can’t afford them.”

 Many people have concerns about the cost of the testing and the aid, the lack of insurance reimbursement, and maintenance costs.
-Hearing aids can be a major expenditure, but many users ?nd the costs well worth the improvement in quality of life.
-There are many hearing system to suit all levels of budget and demanding different levels of support for the future, so hearing can be cost effective with the right advice, also a hearing test with Hear4u is free.
+Hearing aids can be a major expenditure, but many users find the costs well worth the improvement in their quality of life.
+There are many hearing systems to suit all levels of budget and demanding different levels of support for the future, so hearing aids can be cost effective with the right advice, also a hearing test with Hear4u is free.

 “They are so complicated.”

 Today’s hearing aids are technologically advanced products, like mini-computers in your ears.
 But once they are set correctly to your needs, you don’t have to fiddle with them.
 Some hearing aids adjust automatically and others have features that you may use in different situations.
 The hearing aid can be as simple or as difficult as you require it to be!

 “They make noisy places noisier or whistle in my ears.”

 Newer designs do a better job of increasing ampli?cation when you need it, while not increasing background noise or annoying “feedback.”

 “I won’t be able to talk on the phone.”